luscus/package.root/README.md

 It checks recursively for a `package.json` beginning in the first directory of its path.

 Automatically loads and executes plugins using the prefix `root.info.<scope>` as package names and located in the same `node_modules` folder.
-Those plugins enhance the returned Root Package Information Object with more information.
+Those plugins enhance the returned Root Package Information object with more information.

 About Bower for example: [root.info.bower](https://github.com/luscus/root.info.bower) (package provided to ensure backwards functionality with `package.root` 0.x.x)